scott-w/backbone.marionette/docs/tutorial/models.md

 Now that we know how to build complex, nested view chains, it's time to render information based on data set on our models.

+## What are models?

+[Backbone models](https://backbonejs.org/#Model) are an extremely powerful tool that link your application to your server.
+The model is able to synchronize data to and from your server, perform logic, and be rendered in fields.
+As Marionette focuses on the view/routing layers, we'll start by using models to render data.

 ## Creating a Model

 There are two ways to do this: